My first L4D fic, I play the second one and love it, Xbox live anyone? xshazza96x

 That was when I heard it, the Hunter had obviously managed to get through the door, or a window and was clattering through to get to the bedroom.
-Scrambling up, I reached for my gun, only to find that a sharp set of claws had beaten me to it, snatching the weapon off of the table beside the bed and lobbing it through the broken doorway into the diminuitive hallway.
+Scrambling up, I reached for my shotgun, only to find that a sharp set of claws had beaten me to it, snatching the weapon off of the table beside the bed and lobbing it through the broken doorway into the diminuitive hallway.
 Uh-oh.
-Fighting training 101, he leaped at me, but at the last second I stepped to the side and caught a blow to his chest as he passed.
+Close-quarters combat training 101, he leaped at me, but at the last second I stepped to the side and caught a blow to his chest as he passed.
 Stumbling, he whipped back round, roaring at me and snapping those dagger-sharp teeth at me in fury.
 I just smirked at him, one hand on my hip, mocking him with a fake little purr, sure I acted brave, but inside, I was terrified, just one wrong move and he would kill me.
 Not could, would, but then I would just be some more bones in his ever-growing pile.
 Noticing for the first time, I really looked at what I could see of his face, his teeth were pearly, although blood was dried around his gums.
 His face had that greyish tint that they all had, but his lips were pink and plump, his eyes - a pale silvery-grey colour were not cloudy, but bright and challenging and furious.
-He was absolutely livid that I was fighting back, with bare hands; maybe he wasn't used to his food biting back.
+He was absolutely livid that I was fighting back, with bare hands - maybe he wasn't used to his food biting back.

 He took my momentary distraction to tackle me to the ground, straddling my hips and pinning my wrists with his strong hands; long fingers curling around my bones and squeezing hard.
 He was certainly not heavy, but something told me that whatever bulk he did have, was not made up of anything soft.
 Baring his teeth, he took both wrists in one hand, using the other to wrap into my hair as a lever, tilting my head up and arching my back.
 His head descended until I felt his cool breath on my throat.
 This was it, just one strike, quick, then my throat would be gone, a gaping hole all that would be left of it, my life pouring down his own.
 I could hear wet little noises as he licked his lips, then lightly ran his tongue over the big vein there, like some kind of vampire.